How Can a Trader Hedge against a Drop in Implied Volatility?

 Selling options means the position profits when IV falls, offsetting the loss from a long option position that would lose value due to the IV drop.

-Is Vega Positive or Negative for a Long Option Position?
+Can an Option’s Vega Ever Be Negative for a Long Position?